Prema Murthy: Career

-In the 1990s Murthy also co-founded the artgroup known as Fakeshop, a collective that used early live video conferencing technologies, interactive video and music software, and digital animation to create large scale performative installations.
+In the 1990s Murthy also co-founded Fakeshop, an art collective that used early video conferencing technologies, interactive video and music software, and digital animation to create large scale performative installations.
 Fakeshop presented its work at venues such as Ars Electronica and SIGGRAPH, and was included in the 2000 Whitney Biennial, the first major American museum to include Internet art as a special category in its exhibition.
-This work was written about in the New York Times, Art Asia Pacific Magazine, the Wall Street Journal, and Artforum.

 Murthy's recent work includes the use of 3D modeling tools to create large scale drawings, digital prints, and installation.
 These works make reference to the art of Futurism, Minimalism, and the Baroque.
+Her 2008 solo exhibit "Fuzzy Logic" at MoMA PS1 included a number of abstract, wireframe drawings as well as a room-sized installation of black yarn produced with the aid of 3D software.
 In 2010 Murthy used these techniques for her animated short "Monster," produced in collaboration with singer/songwriter Miho Hatori.

-Murthy's conceptual exploration extends to the realm of minimalism, where she contemplates identity and networks.
-Her works in this domain focus on form and line, addressing fundamental questions about individuality and human connections.
-Additionally, she offers subtle observations on pornography, viewing it as a commentary on power dynamics and unkindness.